Eyelid Surgery Overview:

 • Vision-related eyelid surgery: If your eyelid skin has stretched to the point that it impacts your peripheral vision, removal of this excess skin can restore your vision, with the added benefit of enhancing your facial appearance, providing a look of rejuvenation.

-The ideal outcome can only be achieved with a full analysis of your unique condition, and a discussion with you about what you would like to achieve with your eyelid surgery in Palo Alto.
-Dr. Graw collaborates closely with her patients, ensuring that they are pleased with the final result, ultimately achieving a look that is well-rested, more youthful, and approachable, in the most natural way.
+The ideal outcome can only be achieved with a full analysis of your unique condition, and a discussion with you about what you would like to achieve with your eyelid surgery in Palo Alto, Menlo Park & Atherton, CA. Dr. Graw collaborates closely with her patients, ensuring that they are pleased with the final result, ultimately achieving a look that is well-rested, more youthful, and approachable, in the most natural way.

 Eyelid surgery – what does it entail?